zalastopar/Analysis-of-BlackJack-strategies/README.md

 # Analysis of BlackJack strategies

-my programme is written in python, user interface is created with [*pygame*](https://github.com/pygame/pygame)
+my program is written in python, user interface is created with [*pygame*](https://github.com/pygame/pygame)

 ### Plan for my project:
 * Make BlackJack game